 Property owners in the vicinity of a proposed development project are notified about the submittal and given options for providing input, beginning with the sketch plan review step.
-Information about current applications is posted on the Current Applications page of our website.
+Information about current applications is posted on the Pending Case Map page of our website.

 The answer to this question depends on many factors, including: